Analgesics

 0 0.5 1 1.5+ All studies 0% With exclusions 0% Mortality -2% Hospitalization 4% Cases -1% RCTs 52% Symptomatic -0% Prophylaxis -1% Early -52% Late 52% Favorsibuprofen Favorscontrol

-Concerns have been raised over potential harm from the use of ibuprofen for COVID-19 Day, due to ACE2 upregulation; disrupting normal and beneficial action of the immune system; and delayed diagnosis.
-There is limited clinical data currently, especially with regard to acute usage at onset of infection.
-The only RCT compares with acetaminophen.
-Ibuprofen has been officially adopted in 4 countries.
-Submit updates/corrections.
+Concerns have been raised over potential harm with the use of ibuprofen for COVID-19 Day due to the suppression of beneficial immune and inflammatory responses during early infection, ACE2 upregulation, and delaying further care.
+There is limited clinical data currently, especially with regard to acute usage at onset of infection, however current results suggest harm with early treatment and benefit with late treatment.
+Recent:

 Covid Analysis Ibuprofen for COVID-19: real-time meta analysis of 13 studies

-Meta analysis using the most serious outcome reported shows 0% [-9‑9%] lower risk, without reaching statistical significance. • 4 studies from 4 independent teams in 4 countries show statistically significant improvements. • ..
+Meta analysis using the most serious outcome reported shows 0% [-9‑9%] lower risk, without reaching statistical significance.
+4 studies from 4 independent teams in 4 countries show statistically significant improvements.
+Concer..

 Apr 19